argmaxml/recsplain/docs/source/init-schema.rst

 The reasons you need to configure the system is so that it knows how to:

-- partition your items into separate containers
+- Partition items into separate containers
-- compare items within the same partition
+- Compare items within the same partition

 To enter your configuration settings, use the ``init_schema`` method.